igrishaev/taggie/README.md

 42
 ~~~

-And this is not only about atoms!
+But this is not only about atoms!
 Taggie extends many types, e.g. refs, native
 Java arrays, `File`, `URI`, `URL`, `Date`, `java.time.*` classes, and something
 else.
 See the corresponding section below.